acc-aqt/track-back/README.md

 # 3 Start the game server

-- Start the game server:
+To start the game server run
 ```bash
 track-back-server
 ```